 - Mix it into a hot soup (Butternut Squash or Lentil Soup are both tried & true)

-- Add it to pastas
+- Add it to warm pasta dishes

 - Toss roasted veggies in it

-- Eat a couple plain spoonfuls
+- Eat a couple plain spoonfuls, for the true pesto lovers

 - Add to wraps or sandwiches

-- Serve on a plate with some olive oil and dip fresh bread or Foccacia in it.
+- Serve on a plate with some extra olive oil and dip fresh bread or Foccacia in it.
 Yum!

 Pin this recipe for Easy Pesto for later!